SIGN UP FOR NEWSLETTER

 The name was given by Monstuart Elphinstone Grant-Duff, the Governor of Madras from 1881-1886.
 Grant-Duff was instrumental in conceiving and converting what was a strip of mud to the present day beach with a beautiful promenade.
-The stretch which runs from Fort St. George in North Chennai to Besant Nagar in the South is now called the Marina.
+In other words ,the stretch which runs from Fort St. George in North Chennai to Besant Nagar in the South is now called the Marina.
 It is also known as the Santhome Beach and the Elliot’s Beach in certain sections.
-It is a major tourist attraction and houses many Government institutions and historic buildings along the coastline. (note: Chennai was earlier called Madras).
+For example, it is a major tourist attraction and houses many Government institutions and historic buildings along the coastline. (note: Chennai was earlier called Madras).

 The Triumph of Labour, one of the earliest statues to be built commemorated the meeting conducted by M. Singaravelar, a labour union leader, calling for recognition of workers rights.
 The statue was sculpted by Debi Prasad Roy Chowdhury, the then principal of the Government of Madras School of Arts and Crafts, what is today the Tamil Nadu Government College of Fine Arts.
 Interestingly , the watchman of the school was the model for the statue.

 The current structure replaced the old one in 1977.
 It has an elevator and also houses the meteorological department.
 This is the fourth lighthouse to be built for the city, the eacheck rlier ones being built around Fort St. George and George Town in north Chennai.

 Close to the lighthouse is the St. Thomas Cathedral Basilica.
 This is one of the three known churches in the world built over the tomb of an apostle of Jesus.
 The story goes that, St. Thomas, one of the twelve disciples of Jesus, arrived in Kerala , in the south western border of India.
 Subsequently, he travelled eastwards and reached Mylapore in Chennai .
 He spent several years preaching at St. Thomas Mount on the outskirts of Chennai between AD 52 and AD 72.
 He was later martyred and his remains were buried in the location where the current Santhome Cathedral Basilica stands.

-This beach is the last section of what is called the Marina Beach.
-The beach has a long walkway that attracts thousands of walkers and fitness enthusiasts during the mornings and evenings.
-This beach has two cenotaphs.
+This beach is the last section of what is called the Marina Beach TamilNadu.
+More importantly, the beach has a long walkway that attracts thousands of walkers and fitness enthusiasts during the mornings and evenings.
+In addition, this beach has two cenotaphs.
 One is the Broken Bridge and the other is the Karl Schmidt Memorial.

-Karl Schmidt Memorial.
 Located in Elliots Beach, this is the only heritage structure on the beach.
 The memorial was built to commemorate the gallantry of K A J Schmidt who was drowned near this spot trying to save the life of a young British girl in 1930.
 The uneven base and sea water has damaged the memorial over the years.